Shari Diamond

-Shari Diamond (born 1961) is a queer American feminist artist and educator.
+Shari Diamond (born 1961) is a queer American feminist photographic artist and educator.
 Diamond uses they/them gender pronouns.
 Diamond was born in Miami Beach, Florida and earned an M.A. in Photography from New York University / International Center of Photography.
-They currently live in Newburgh, New York.

 Career and artistic contributions

 Diamond’s work incorporates photography and digital technology and explores difference as it relates to social, sexual, and political constructs.
 They have had artist residencies at Blue Mountain Center, Saltonstall Arts Colony, Studio Kura, and the Millay Colony for the Arts.
 Diamond’s work is in the permanent collection of the Leslie-Lohman Museum of Art and in private collections.